 Sell to an investor

-Selling to a reputable investor can be a great option in this type of situation because of speed.
-There have been times where I was able to make the next months mortgage payment after meeting with them.
+Selling to a reputable investor can be a great option in this type of situation because of its speed.
+There have been times when I was able to make the next month’s mortgage payment after meeting with them.
 Another option is the investor can pay all cash for your home and you can be done with the mortgage entirely.
 A good investor will be able to go over some different options with you.

-To simply stop paying the mortgage and not contact the bank is a common strategy that always has negative consequences.
-Whether or not you move out will have not stop the negative affects on your credit report and the deficiency judgement that will follow.
+Simply stopping paying the mortgage and not contacting the bank is a common strategy that always has negative consequences.
+Whether or not you move out will have not to stop the negative effects on your credit report and the deficiency judgment that will follow.